 Olivewood Gardens & Learning Center

-As the official water-efficiency partner of Olivewood Gardens and Learning Center, Sweetwater Authority supports Olivewood’s educational and outreach efforts that promote the safety, value, and efficiency of tap water.
+As the Official Water Provider of Olivewood Gardens and Learning Center, Sweetwater Authority supports Olivewood’s educational and outreach efforts that promote the safety, value, and efficiency of tap water.
 Olivewood reaches more than 2,500 National School District students each year through their school education program.

 Sweetwater Authority offers water education content on Thrively, an online educational platform that teaches students based on their strengths and interests.